Beth-Kavod/Story/README.md

 - Create views API
 - Create about page

-- Add +server page to header for logging out
+- Add +server page to header for logging out and searching

 # Long term ToDo